PixarAnimationStudios/OpenUSD/docs/spec_usdc.rst

 The **Bool** type is a basic Binary boolean that can be checked by taking any non-zero number as True, and 0 as False.

+Booleans in an array are stored as an array of bytes (8 bits per entry).

 UChar
 ^^^^^